delphix/dcs-for-azure-templates/documentation/guides/data-source-to-adf-type-mapping.md

 ## Overview

-Data sources can vary in how they handle data types:
+Pipelines can vary in how they handle multiple data types:

-- **Single-Type Data Sources**: Some data sources, like Azure Data Lake Storage (ADLS), only support a single data type (e.g., `string`).
+- **Single-Type Pipelines**: Some pipelines, like those processing delimited files in Azure Data Lake Storage (ADLS), only support a single data type (i.e., `string`) because delimited files do not contain any type information.
 In such cases, a direct mapping from `string` to `string` should be added to the `adf_type_mapping` table.
-- **Multi-Type Data Sources**: Other data sources, such as Azure SQL, support multiple data types (e.g., `int`, `bigint`, `float`, `decimal`, `date`, `datetime`, etc.).
-For these, you need to map each data source type to its corresponding ADF type.
+- **Multi-Type Pipelines**: Other pipelines, such as Azure Data Lake Storage (ADLS) for parquet files, Azure SQL, Databricks, Snowflake, etc., support multiple data types (e.g., `int`, `bigint`, `float`, `decimal`, `date`, `datetime`, etc.).
+For these, you need to map each data source type to its corresponding ADF type so that response bodies can be parsed by ADF.

 ## Steps to Determine Type Mappings

 Follow these steps to identify and configure the type mappings:

 1. **Review Data Source Documentation**: Check the official documentation of the data source to see if it provides a predefined mapping of its types to ADF types.
+For example, [this page](https://learn.microsoft.com/en-us/azure/data-factory/connector-azure-sql-database?tabs=data-factory#data-type-mapping-for-azure-sql-database) lists the mappings from Azure SQL Database data types to ADF types.

 2. **Create Sample Data**:
     - Create a column or field for each data type supported by the data source.